Llandudno town highlights

 It’s a short drive of 1.5 miles (2.5 km) to the centre of Conwy, with several pay and display public car parks.
 Keen walkers may prefer to follow the path beside the river into Conwy, but the reserve car park closes at 5pm.

 Conwy is a medieval walled town, designated a UNESCO World Heritage Site.
 After lunch in one of the many cafes and tearooms, visit the impressive 13th century Conwy Castle.
 It was built on the orders of King Edward I in just four years.
 Explore the royal residential rooms and climb the towers.
 Walk around the substantial town walls and explore the historic quayside, including the Smallest House in Britain.
 Visit North Wales’ finest Elizabethan townhouse Plas Mawr to see what life was like for the wealthy Wynn family.
 Take time to wander the cobbled streets, visit boutique shops or join a guided walk.
+There is also a Conwy Town Trail available to download.

 Return to Llandudno via Deganwy 2 miles (3.2 km), where a visit to the Quay Hotel & Spa offers the perfect setting for a drink or evening meal.
 Enjoy the sun setting against historic Conwy and the Carneddau mountains.